shamil/graphout/README.md

 **Run**

-1. download the example [`graphout.example.json`](https://raw.githubusercontent.com/shamil/graphout/master/graphout.example.json) configuration, and save it file to `/etc/graphout/graphout.json`.
+1. download [example](https://raw.githubusercontent.com/shamil/graphout/master/graphout.example.json) configuration, and save it to `/etc/graphout/graphout.json`
-2. change the configuration to meet your graphite settings, then you can run graphout.
+2. change the configuration to meet your graphite settings
-3. make sure the Example query will work on yhour environment, if not change it.
+3. make sure the example query will work on your environment, if not change it
 4. *Now*, you can run **Graphout**

 ```shell